odinuv/web/en/apv/articles/javascript/index.md

 function passed into another function as argument's value.

 {% highlight javascript %}
-var fun1 = function(fun2) {
+//store function into a variable var fun1 = function(fun2) {
     fun2();
 };
-fun1(function() {
+//call that function with another as parameter fun1(function() {
     console.log('this gets also called');
 });